Sarah Schechter (producer)

-Sarah Schechter is an American television and film producer.
-Schechter is the chairperson and partner at Berlanti Productions, and the co-founder of Berlanti-Schechter Films.
+Sarah Schechter (born 1976) is an American television and film producer.
+Schechter is chairperson and partner at Berlanti Productions, and the co-founder of Berlanti-Schechter Films.

 In October 2020, with 17 scripted series then on the air, she became one of the most prolific producers in television history.

 Early life and education

 Schechter was born in Boston and grew up in Brookline, Massachusetts and New York City.
 Her father, Danny Schechter, a grandson of Russian-Jewish immigrant socialists, was a human rights activist, author, filmmaker and television producer.

 She attended the preparatory school Milton Academy, and in 1998 graduated from UC Santa Cruz with a degree in film theory.

 Career

 Schechter began her career in New York, working for the documentarian Barbara Kopple and on independent film projects.
 She later moved to Los Angeles, where she spent six years working for the producer Barry Mendel, and nine years as a development executive at Warner Bros.
 Television.

 Schechter begin working with Greg Berlanti on Life as We Know It, and in 2014 was named president of Berlanti Productions.
 In February 2020, she was promoted to partner and chairperson.

 Schechter has produced over 17 television series, and produced My Policeman, Unpregnant, Free Guy and Alice & Freda Forever.